 Most people who feel nervous tend to become self-conscious.
 It might be because they don’t like how they look.
 Or they don’t like the way they sound.
 Or they are not sure how to present themselves effectively to the video camera.
 As a result, they project very little social energy.
 They shut down their displays of emotion and come across as “flat” or “wooden” in their delivery.

 Or are you More Like Jim Carrey in Ace Ventura?

 Other people overcompensate and force their energy.
 They “chew up the scenery” in a way that makes Jim Carrey look subtle.
-This approach can look fake and quickly becomes tiresome onscreen, because it lacks authenticity, or any real connection with the camera.
-This style may be appropriate if you are a theater actor appearing in a play, or a public speaker presenting on a stage, when you need to make sure the people in the back row of the theater can see your facial expression.
-However, it is not ideal for presenting on video where everything on screen will be magnified.
+This approach can look fake and quickly becomes tiresome onscreen because it lacks authenticity or any real connection with the camera.
+This style may be appropriate if you are a theater actor appearing in a play, or a public speaker presenting on a stage when you need to make sure the people in the back row of the theater can see your facial expression.
+However, it is not ideal for presenting on video where everything on the screen will be magnified.